antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Warn when expression is always true or false

-The first new warning is extremely common.
+This new warning is extremely common.
 Consider the following code:

 ```csharp
 public void M(DateTime dateTime)